Dennis15305/Industrial-Meter-Tracking-System-Modernization/hmi/operator-interface/screen-structure.md

 - confirm button
 - cancel button

-This is used to associate specific actions with a responsible user or maintenance role.
+This is used for protected actions such as settings access or maintenance-related actions.

+The exact mapping between HMI user number and PLC / database fields requires further investigation.

 ---

+## Settings Screen

+The HMI contains protected settings.

+One important setting is cardboard width, which is used to calculate square meters from linear meters.

+Access to settings requires user authorization.

+---

 ## Communication Status

-The HMI displays communication-related warnings such as:
+The HMI displays communication-related warnings:

 - connection loss with equipment
 - connection loss with server

+Equipment communication warning is related to communication with the PLC and counters.

-These messages help the operator identify whether the problem is related to field devices, PLC communication or upper-level systems.
+Server communication warning is related to communication with the WinCC server or upper-level system.